MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-configure-processor-and-memory-throttling-for-VMM.md

 2. Select a priority value for the virtual machine.
 These values specify how the CPU resources are balanced between virtual machine, and correspond to the relative weight value in Hyper-V:

-    -   High�Relative weight value of 200
+    -   High"Relative weight value of 200

-    -   Normal�Relative weight value of 100
+    -   Normal"Relative weight value of 100

-    -   Low�Relative weight value of 50
+    -   Low"Relative weight value of 50

-    -   Custom�Relative weight values that are supported are between 1 and 10000
+    -   Custom"Relative weight values that are supported are between 1 and 10000

 3. In **Reserve CPU cycles (%)**, specify the percentage of the CPU resources on one logical processor that should be reserved for a virtual machine.
 This is useful when a virtual machine runs applications that are particularly CPU-intensive, and you want to ensure a minimal level of CPU resources.
 A zero setting indicates that no specific CPU percentage is reserved.